Clinical Psychologist | PDCP | MSc | IFS

 Participants often leave with:

-• a clearer understanding of how emotions show up in the body and mind space
+a deeper understanding of how emotions show up in the body and mind space.

-• a sense of steadiness and Self-leadership in daily life
+a growing sense of steadiness, clarity and Self-leadership in daily life.

 Who This Is For